OmarBara/FleXmiX/README.md

-omarFlex
+# MyFlex
-Local media player for your movies and series.
+Local media player for your movies and series store and play.